 eShop in Singapore

 The US eShop is also accessible in Singapore if you have region settings configured to the US region.
 But do note: to use credit cards issued in Singapore, you have to set your Country as Canada.
 Alternatively, pre-paid store cards can be purchased from local game stores and redeemed on the eShop without linking a credit card to your 3DS.
 To save money, choose a state with low (or no) sales tax in the 3DS eShop’s region settings, as all purchases on the eShop are subject to sales tax.

 If you’re playing Animal Crossing: New Leaf, my friend code is 4570-7442-0304.
-Do leave a comment with your friend code so I can add you back!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Do leave a comment with your friend code so I can add you back!Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.